Supasheet.

 The sidebar is structured with:

-• NavResources: Auto-generated resource navigation - shown in content
+• NavResources - Auto-generated resource navigation

 Next Steps